Sam Pang: Television

 Pang has hosted a variety of television shows.
 His first hosting role was in 2009, when he hosted ADbc, a quiz show based on history-related topics.
 It aired on SBS One and lasted for one season.

 In 2009, Pang started doing commentary work with Julia Zemiro on the Eurovision Song Contest, as part of the Australian delegation.
 He remained in that role until 2017.

 In 2010, with Santo Cilauro and Ed Kavalee, Pang co-hosted Santo, Sam and Ed's Cup Fever!, a variety/panel/sports program coinciding with the FIFA World Cup airing on SBS TV.
 He has written for TV Burp, which was also hosted by Kavalee, on Channel Seven.

 In February 2012, Pang reunited with Cilauro and Kavalee to co-host a spin-off of Cup Fever on Channel Seven called Santo, Sam and Ed's Sports Fever!.
 In August 2012, he was one of the reporters for ABC2 at the 2012 Paralympic Games in London.

 In late 2013, Pang co-hosted Santo, Sam and Ed's Total Football on Fox Sports, again with Cilauro and Kavalee.
 The show lasted two seasons, finishing in 2015.

 Since 2013, Pang has been a regular panellist on Network 10's weekly game show, Have You Been Paying Attention?, which has won numerous Logie Awards.

 In 2015, alongside Mick Molloy and Andy Maher, Pang began co-hosting The Front Bar, which airs on Channel Seven.

 Pang presented a 2017 Logie Award with Lorrae Desmond, his mother's cousin.
 Six years later, he hosted the Logie Awards in 2023, becoming the first solo host of the event in eleven years, since Shane Bourne hosted the 2011 ceremony.
 Pang went on to host the Logie Awards again in 2024 and 2025.

 In September 2024, it was announced that Pang would be hosting a weekly talk/variety show, Sam Pang Tonight, which then premiered on Network 10 on 17 March 2025.
 The series was renewed for a second season in April 2025, set to return in the second half of the year.
 The second season premiered on 13 October 2025.

+Pang plays the lead character in ABC comedy series Ground Up, which satirises the development of a football club and stadium in Tasmania.
+The program premiered in June 2026.